- The Fiscal

 In 2018, 2.2 million veterans were in priority group 1, about five times the number in the year 2000.
 That growth is largely attributable to post-9/11 veterans, which have higher disability rates (41 percent) relative to all veterans (25 percent overall).
 Experts note that advances in battlefield medicine and rapid evacuations have resulted in more veterans surviving severe wounds.
 The VA reports that average per patient health expenditures for disabled veterans, including priority groups 1–4, was $13,500 in 2018 or nearly three times the average spending for veterans in other groups combined.

-On August 10, the President signed into law the Honoring our PACT Act of 2022.
+In August 2022, the President signed into law the Honoring our PACT Act of 2022.
 The law would increase disability compensation and expand health care services for a large group of veterans who were exposed to toxic substances or who served in certain locations during their military service.
 It would also increase the number of veterans without service-connected disabilities who can receive health care from the Department of Veterans Affairs.
 Furthermore, the act would reclassify some discretionary spending under current law as mandatory spending.
 Overall, the Congressional Budget Office estimates that the act would increase spending by nearly $300 billion between 2022 and 2031.

 A key part of honoring our veterans’ service and ensuring they receive the benefits they have earned and deserve is understanding how spending in this area fits into the federal budget.
 Indeed, support for veterans should be acknowledged and factored in to decisions about our nation’s military activities to ensure that lawmakers and the public have a full view of the costs.
 As veterans programs, including income security and healthcare support, continue to grow in size, it will be critically important that lawmakers recognize and account for these growing costs in order to ensure that they are consistent with fiscal capacity of the federal budget in the long run.